 That’s why we carefully selected some of the most engaging experiences to do in Verona: the most significant attractions and the most exciting adventures, surrounded by art and beauty, flavors and crafts, traditions and outdoor life.

 Have you ever dreamed to have a museum all to yourself?
-It is something that you can enjoy at the Casa Museo Palazzo Maffei, in downtown Piazza delle Erbe, with a private after-hours tour among more than 500 works (from Picasso to De Chirico, from Magritte to Fontana, Burri and Manzoni) belonging to the Carlon collection, in a journey between modern and ancient art, painting, sculpture and architecture.
+It is something that you can enjoy at the Casa Museo Palazzo Maffei, in downtown Piazza delle Erbe, with a private after-hours tour among around 600 works (from Picasso to De Chirico, from Magritte to Fontana, Burri and Manzoni) belonging to the Carlon collection, in a journey between modern and ancient art, painting, sculpture and architecture.

 Can't you resist the lure of old libraries?
 Then you should lose yourself in the halls of the Biblioteca Capitolare: housed in the complex of the Verona Cathedral and considered the world’s oldest library in continuous function, thanks to a private guided tour you’ll admire its valuable manuscripts.